HenrikBengtsson/future.BatchJobs/README.md

 similar constraints as of what you can assign using the `assign()` function, i.e. you can specify the name and target environment (which defaults to the current environment) of the variable you want to assign.
-This means that you, for instance, cannot assign to an element of a vector, matrix, list or a data.frame.
+This means that you, for instance, cannot assign a value to an element of a vector, matrix, list or a data.frame.
 If tried, an informative error will be generated, e.g.
 ```r
 > x <- list()